Yefeng-Lin/dataplane-stack_doc/doc/user_guide/tcp_term.rst

 Manual Execution
 ================

-Users can also set up VPP & iperf3 and test tcp termination case step by step.
+Users can also set up VPP & iperf3 and test TCP termination case step by step.

 VPP Setup
 ~~~~~~~~~